Edible Insects As Sustainable Food Alternatives

 Why Eat Insects?

 In addition to their nutritional value, commercial insect production has a much smaller effect on the environment than more traditional sources of protein.
 Rearing conventional livestock accounts for a staggering 18 percent of total greenhouse gas emissions.
 But insect rearing releases much less greenhouse gas, methane, and ammonia than cattle and pigs, and requires less water.
-I will put more light on the sustainability of insects as food in a later section of this article.

 History of Insect Consumption

 As mentioned above, insects have been consumed by humans for thousands of years, starting from the time of ancient hunters and gatherers.
 The practice continued to evolve with succeeding civilizations.
 The Greeks and Romans were known to dine on locusts and beetle larvae.
 One renowned Greek philosopher and scientist even wrote about harvesting tasty cicadas.
 And even in the Old Testament, St. John the Baptist describes how he survived on honey and locusts when he lived in the deep desert.
 The ancient Algerians ate locusts as a cheap and nutritious source of food after boiling them in salt water and drying them in the sun.

 What Countries Eat Insects the Most?